javalin/website/pages/docs/docs.md

         response is 404
 after-handlers
 ```
-If you do `app.enableStaticFiles("/classpath-folder")`.
+If you do `config.addStaticFiles("/classpath-folder")`.
 Your `index.html` file at `/classpath-folder/index.html` will be available
 at `http://{host}:{port}/index.html` and `http://{host}:{port}/`.

-You can call `enableStaticFiles` multiple times to set up multiple handlers.
+You can call `addStaticFiles` multiple times to set up multiple handlers.

 WebJars can be enabled by calling `enableWebJars()`, they will be available at `/webjars/name/version/file.ext`.

+WebJars can be found on [https://www.webjars.org/](https://www.webjars.org/).
+Everything available through NPM is also available through WebJars.

 #### Caching
 Javalin serves static files with the `Cache-Control` header set to `max-age=0`.
 This means